zloirock/core-js/README.md

 ```
 If you need complete build for browser, use builds from `core-js/client` path:  [default](https://raw.githack.com/zloirock/core-js/master/client/core.min.js), [without global namespace pollution](https://raw.githack.com/zloirock/core-js/master/client/library.min.js), [shim only](https://raw.githack.com/zloirock/core-js/master/client/shim.min.js).

-Caveat: if you uses `core-js` with extension of native objects, require all needed `core-js` modules at the beginning of entry point of your application, otherwise possible conflicts.
+Warning: if you uses `core-js` with extension of native objects, require all needed `core-js` modules at the beginning of entry point of your application, otherwise maybe conflicts.

 ### CommonJS
 You can require only needed modules.